tumbrelpeanuts/2020presidentialelection/R/02_machine_learning_analysis.md

 For interpretable machine learning

+Using traditional $p < 0.05$ criteria, the significant variables are TotalPop, White, VotingAgeCitizen, Professional, Service, Office, Production, Drive, Carpool, Employed, PrivateWork, Unemployment.
+White is included, but Women and Minority are not among the top 5.
+It does deviate from the Decision Tree analysis.
+However, with our large sample size (n = 2,408), nearly all non-zero coefficients will appear statistically significant, making this criterion less meaningful for practical variable selection.

+    ## VotingAgeCitizen     Professional          Service            Drive
+    ##           1.2270           1.3484           1.4201           0.8182
+    ##         Employed       FamilyWork     Unemployment
+    ##           1.3268           0.5958           1.3098

 Below are the significant variables:

     ## Unemployment     Employed Professional      Service   FamilyWork
     ##       0.2699       0.2827       0.2989       0.3507       0.5178

-White is included, but Women and Minority are not among the top 5.
-It does deviate from the Decision Tree analysis.

-If were to increase Production by one unit, holding the rest fixed, then applying the same logic to Professional, Employed, Service, and Unemployment, we would get percent in the odds:
+If we were to increase VotingAgeCitizen by one unit, holding the rest fixed, then applying the same logic to Unemployment, Unemployment, Employed, Professional, and Service, we would get a percent in the odds:

     ## VotingAgeCitizen     Unemployment         Employed     Professional
     ##            22.70            30.98            32.68            34.84